pelayoarbues/quartz/content/mocs/Bio.md

 When I'm not immersed in data and management, you can find me:

-- Capturing moments through the lens of my analog cameras
+- [Capturing mome](photography/index.md) through the lens of my analog cameras
 - Diving into books on creative processes, management, and philosophy
 - Spending quality time with my family